Red Red Meat: History

 In 1984, Tim Rutili moved from the suburb of Addison, IL to Chicago in order to attend film school, where he met bassist Glynis Johnson.
 Together with Ben Massarella, their first band, Friends of Betty, attracted a reasonable following.
 The 1988 studio album Blind Faith II included drummer John Rowan.
 It was not much of a success.

 With new recruit Glenn Girard they renamed the band Red Red Meat.
 The band's name possibly came from Ben's truck washing business which cleaned meat carrying trucks on their way out of Chicago.
 Regarding the band name, Tim Rutili said in an interview: "I think we just thought it sounded good."

 Red Red Meat released their first single, "Hot Nikkety Trunk Monkey" b/w "Snowball" in 1991.
 They were recorded with Brad Wood at Idful Studios in Chicago.
 Engineer Brian Deck, who recorded the drums for the session, was asked to become a full-time member behind the kit, after the departure of Ben Massarella, who left for a job as a studio musician.

 It was during the recordings at Idful Studios with Brad Wood that Sub Pop director Jonathan Poneman decided to sign the band making them the first Chicago band on the label.
 During the summer of 1992, Red Red Meat toured with fellow Chicago group The Smashing Pumpkins.
 Glynis Johnson left the band after ending a romance between her and Rutili after the tour.
-Johnson would later contract A.I.D.S. and pass away due to complications that fall.
+Johnson would later contract AIDS and pass away due to complications that fall.
 The Smashing Pumpkins wrote a song "Glynis" as a tribute, which was released on No Alternative compilation.
 Sub Pop released Red Red Meat's second album in early 1994, Jimmywine Majestic.
 It was a step away from the grunge and general label characteristics of Sub Pop but was generally well received.
 Massarella returned, instead of replacing Brian Deck on drums, began employing his "batterie" techniques.
 In 1995 Red Red Meat returned with Bunny Gets Paid, which, according to Sub Pop, "is easily one of the high points of the entire Sub Pop catalog."
 In 1997 Red Red Meat released their final album, There's a Star Above the Manger Tonight.

 Red Red Meat has since ended their contract with Sub Pop.
 They appeared in Scott Petersen's film Out of the Loop, which documents the Chicago indie rock scene.
 RRM's own Perishable label released Loftus in 1999, a collaboration with New York trio, Rex.
 Red Red Meat has since disbanded and each member has moved on to other projects.
 Tim Rutili along with several other Red Red Meat alumni founded Califone, a project in which all Red Red Meat members have participated at one point or another.
 Brian Deck currently is a music producer based in Chicago.